The Project

 For more information on the channel and the maintenance planning process, please contact the U.S. Army Corps of Engineers Portland District office at 503-808-4510 or ColumbiaNavChannel@usace.army.mil.

-In August 2024, the U.S. Army Corps of Engineers, in partnership with the ports of Portland, Vancouver, Woodland, Kalama, and Longview, released the Lower Columbia River Dredged Material Management Plan Draft Environmental Impact Statement (DEIS) for public review and comment.
-You can view the Notice of Availability here.
-The DEIS is accessible online.
+On May 1, 2026, the U.S. Army Corps of Engineers, in partnership with the ports of Portland, Vancouver, Woodland, Kalama, and Longview, released the Lower Columbia River Dredged Material Management Plan Final Environmental Impact Statement (FEIS) for public review.
+The FEIS was prepared to satisfy the requirements under the National Environmental Policy Act (NEPA) and Washington State Environmental Policy Act (SEPA).

 Project timeline